-Current regulations of Government of India do not require railway project to seek for Environmental Clearance from the Ministry of Environment and Forests (MoEF) and do not require Environmental Impact Assessment (EIA) studies.
-However, considering the magnitude of activities that are envisaged as part of EDFC, DFCCIL has undertaken an Environmental Assessment (EA) and prepared an Environmental Management Plan (EMP) to mitigate potential negative impacts of the project.
-Environmental Management Framework (EMF) of DFCCIL developed during earlier EA of Bhaupur-Khurja remains valid for this current Pilkahi-Sahnewal section also.
+Current regulations of Government of India do not require railway projects to seek for Environmental Clearance from the Ministry of Environment and Forests (MoEF) under the Notification of 14.9.2006 of the Environment (Protection) Act, 1986 and thus mandate undertaking of an Environmental Impact Assessment (EIA) study for undertaking the project.
+However, considering the magnitude of activity that is envisaged as part of EDFC, DFCCIL has undertaken the present Environmental Assessment (EA) and prepared an Environmental Management Plan (EMP) to mitigate potential negative impacts of the project.
+Environmental Management Framework (EMF) of DFCCIL developed during earlier EA of Bhaupur-Khurja remains valid for this current Pilkhani-Sahnewal section also.